doitintl/kube-no-trouble/README.md

   Select context from kubeconfig file (`current-context` from the file is used by default).

 - *`k, --kubeconfig`*
   Path to kubeconfig file to use.
-This takes precedence over `KUBECONFIG` environemnt variable, which is also supported and can contain multiple paths, and default `~.kube/config`.
+This takes precedence over `KUBECONFIG` environment variable, which is also supported and can contain multiple paths, and default `~.kube/config`.

 - *`-t, --target-version`*